openaq/docs.openaq.org/src/content/docs/using-the-api/rate-limits.md

 OpenAQ limits the number of API requests you can make in a set time to ensure fair access for all users and prevent overuse.

-If you exceed this limit, you will receive a 429 HTTP status code indicating “Too Many Requests.”
+If a rate limit is exceeded, the API returns a 429 "Too many request" HTTP status code.
 To continue, wait until the next rate limit period starts as described in OpenAQ’s rate limit policy.
 Avoid making more requests during this time to prevent further errors.

 :::caution
 Exceeding API rate limits repeatedly can lead to either a temporary or permanent